 SRM has been making power meters since the late 80’s.
-They are best known for their crankset-based units, however have recently rolled out pedals options as well.
 Available for road, MTB and track, SRM power meters are some of the most precise and consistent power meters available.
-They are also some of the more costly.
-Their flagship power meter is the SRM Origin.
-It features a LOOK carbon crank arm with Trilobe Technology, a rechargeable battery, +/- 1.5% accuracy and a 2-year warranty.
+They are also some of the most costly.
+Their flagship road power meter is the SRM Origin.
+It features a LOOK carbon crank arm with Trilobe Technology, a rechargeable battery, +/- 1.0% accuracy and a 2-year warranty.
 While they are best known for their cranksets, they offer pedal options as well.
 In fact, the X-Power MTB is their best selling off-road power meter using a standard Shimano SPD cleat.